Q4 – FAVORABLE DEMAND

 BEIJER TECH IN BRIEF

-Beijer Tech’s sales rose 8 percent to MSEK 184 (170).
-Adjusted for acquisitions, the increase was 2 percent.
-In comparable units, invoicing remained unchanged in Industrial Products and increased 6 percent in Fluid Technology.
+Beijer Tech’s invoicing for the fourth quarter rose 26 percent to MSEK 233 (185).
+Adjusted for acquisitions, the increase was 18 percent.
+In comparable units, invoicing increased 23 percent in Industrial Products and 11 percent in Fluid Technology.

-Beijer Tech has worked for a long time to adapt its staffing and organization to the demand situation, and earnings improvements are mainly being achieved in terms of costs.
-Operating profit for the quarter amounted to MSEK 10 (4).
+Beijer Tech has worked for a long time to adapt its staffing and organization to the demand situation, and earnings improvements earlier in the year were mainly achieved in terms of costs.
+During the quarter, the company’s earnings were also boosted as a result of higher volumes.
+Operating profit for the quarter increased to MSEK 16 (loss: 5).